 Along the way, she develops friendships and relationships with many competitors and grows closer with Alma as they travel between tournaments.
 However, her addiction to the pills has a lasting toll as throughout her journey, she struggles with alcohol and drug abuse.
 As she becomes an adult, Beth must figure out what she really wants in life and what role chess plays within it.

-This show is absolutely fantastic in many aspects.
-I will discuss in detail some of the themes in a future article, but for this review, I will focus on the look of the show, the brilliant acting and the tremendous writing.
+This show is absolutely fantastic in many aspects, but for this review, I will focus on the look of the show, the brilliant acting and the tremendous writing.

 The show is shot incredibly well.
 The scenes with Beth looking at a chess board on the ceiling throughout the show are mesmerizing, adding to the impact of her addiction and obsession of the game in a clever way.
 To put it bluntly, chess is not a super fast-paced sport, often being really slow.
 A show with a bunch of chess scenes may not sound exciting, but those scenes are done incredibly well.
 However, the show pulls it off well, consistently investing me in those scenes.